sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 Second—and more importantly—THC blood levels are a terrible indicator for the magnitude of a psychological high.

-&gt; THC blood levels are a terrible indicator for the magnitude of a psychological high.
+> THC blood levels are a terrible indicator for the magnitude of a psychological high.

 Blood transports the THC but it's the destination that matters: